 I needed like $35 for my monthly student subway pass and $700 for rent (2007, y’all) and that was the extent of my understanding.
 I shit you not, I was that ignorant, that in denial.
 But the conversation got my wheels turning.

 Ignorance is frightening as hell.
 Because when you don’t know things, you’re at the mercy of those who do.
 They can find new and exciting ways to fuck you over.
 And this is never more true than when it comes to money.

 I got that Very Important Adult Job.
 My employer made me an offer on the phone: $23,000 a year including benefits.

 Yes.
 I know.
 But again, I had no fucking clue what money was worth.
 I had just graduated and I didn’t own a car—I didn’t even understand what my monthly student loan payments would be.
-If I had, I probably would’ve negotiated for more.
+If I had, I like to think I would’ve negotiated for more.